shower/shower/packages/material/README.md

 # Material theme for Shower

 Default theme for the [Shower](https://github.com/shower/shower/) presentation engine.
 Doesn’t include engine itself.
 [See it in action](http://shwr.me/shower/themes/material/).
-Follow [@shower_me](https://twitter.com/shower_me) for support and updates.
+Follow [@shower_me](https://twitter.com/shower_me) for support and updates, [file an issue](https://github.com/shower/shower/issues/new) if you have any.

 ## Usage